-From providing fresh groceries, free, nutritious meals after school and in the summer, and reducing food waste, we are fighting to end hunger in our city.
+From providing fresh groceries, and free, nutritious meals after school and in the summer, we are fighting to end hunger in our city.

 Tuesday – Friday

 CitySquare Opportunity Center

 1610 S Malcolm X Blvd, Bldg.
 350, Dallas TX 75226

 Canned goods (fruit, vegetable, meat),